dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 1. The pub/sub building block makes calls into a Dapr pub/sub component that encapsulates a specific message broker.
 1. To receive messages on a topic, Dapr subscribes to the pub/sub component on behalf of your service with a topic and delivers the messages to an endpoint on your service when they arrive.

 In the diagram below, a "shipping" service and an "email" service have both subscribed to topics published by a "cart" service.
-Each service loads pub/sub component configuration files that point to the same pub/sub message bus component; for example: Redis Streams, NATS Streaming, Azure Service Bus, or GCP pub/sub.
+Each service loads pub/sub component configuration files that point to the same pub/sub message broker component; for example: Redis Streams, NATS Streaming, Azure Service Bus, or GCP pub/sub.

 <img src="/images/pubsub-overview-components.png" width=1000>
 <br></br>